Constipation

 Stool Softner (Docusate sodium)

-When to use: Best if stools are hard, dry, and painful to pass.
-Often recommended after surgery, childbirth, or with hemorrhoids to reduce straining.
-Works gradually over 12–72 hours and is safe for longer-term use.
+When to use: Best for hard, dry stools that are painful to pass.
+Commonly recommended after surgery, childbirth, or with hemorrhoids to reduce straining.

 Senna (e.g., Senokot®)